JMM889901/ENG1_Group24/docs/index.markdown

 ---
 layout: default
-title:  "Testing!"
+title:  "Home"
 date:   2022-11-26 14:28:28 +0000
 ---
-# WhateverWe'reCallingThisGame by Team24™
+# Piazza Panic, by Team24™

 Excitement!
 Knives!
-Burgers!
+Catgirl chefs!
 The University Of York's Piazza Building!
 Salad!!!

-It's all here, in Team24™'s hit new game: WhateverThisThingIsCalled!!!!!!
+It's all here, in Team24™'s hit new game: Piazza Panic!1!!1!!!!

+<button name="button">Download Here</button>

 ## Images
 Not yet sold on Team24™'s finest work?
 Have some images of the game!